• Duration:21 Nights 22 Days

 Highlights of Kanchenjunga Base Camp Trekking

-• 3rd highest mountain in the world widely known as the ‘Five Treasures of the Great Snow’.
+• Witnessing the third highest mountain in the world, widely known as the Mt.
+Kanchenjunga (8586m): ‘Five Treasures of the Great Snow’

-• Beautiful, untouched wilderness inside national conservation area
+• Beautiful, untouched wilderness inside the national conservation area

-• Amazing view of north and south face of Kanchenjunga from Pangpema Base Camp and Yalung Base Camp
+• Amazing view of the north and south faces of Kanchenjunga from Pangpema Base Camp (north) and Oktang (South)

-• Experience the villages and Himalayan culture of Sherpa, Rai and Limbu communities
+• Experience the villages and Himalayan culture of Rai, Limbu, and Tibetan Sherpa communities

 Itinerary